Dr. David Sugarbaker was a renowned thoracic surgeon who specialized in the treatment of mesothelioma.

-Dr. Sugarbaker also takes care to share his expertise with others and help educate future doctors.
-With board certifications in both the American Board of Surgery and the American Board of Thoracic Surgery, his expertise in surgical innovation is clear.
+Dr. Sugarbaker also took care to share his expertise with others and help educate future doctors.
+With board certifications in both the American Board of Surgery and the American Board of Thoracic Surgery, his expertise in surgical innovation was profound.
 With that knowledge, he developed special fellowship programs in thoracic surgery and minimally invasive thoracic surgery, as well as created a visiting scholar program for thoracic surgery.

 Clinical Interests and Research

-As a leading lung disease and mesothelioma surgery expert, Dr. Sugarbaker has several research areas he’s specifically interested in and focused on.
-These special interests have also influenced the direction of his own clinical research and clinical trials he’s collaborated on.
+As a leading lung disease and mesothelioma surgery expert, Dr. Sugarbaker had several research areas he was specifically interested in and focused on.
+These special interests have also influenced the direction of his own clinical research and clinical trials he collaborated on.

 Through his research, Dr. Sugarbaker is most well known for creating a “trimodal” treatment approach for malignant mesothelioma.
 The treatment plan consists of aggressive surgery (either an extrapleural pneumonectomy or a pleurectomy) with chemotherapy and radiation.
 His technique, combined with his skills and experience, has led to improved survival for many mesothelioma patients.